 \subsubsection{The Importance-Weighted Distribution}

-To transform the spatial importance maps into a form suitable for partitioning, they are compressed into a Cumulative Distribution Function (CDF) over the spectral index values.
-This distribution represents the total importance mass, establishing a principled basis for region definition where boundaries are informed by the relative observational contribution of different spectral index ranges.
-By integrating the weighting $W$ across the sky, frequency, and time, we define $C(\beta', t)$ as:
+To transform the spatial importance maps into a form suitable for partitioning, we project them onto the spectral-index coordinate.
+The resulting Cumulative Distribution Function (CDF) provides a principled basis for region definition, with boundaries informed by the relative observational contribution of different spectral index ranges.
+We define $C(\beta')$ as:

-where $\mathbbm{1}_{\beta'}(y)=1$ if $y\le \beta'$ and $0$ otherwise.
+where $T$ and $B$ denote the LST range and frequency band of the observation, respectively, and $\mathbbm{1}_{\beta'}(y)=1$ if $y\le \beta'$ and $0$ otherwise.
+The integrations over sky position, frequency and time therefore accumulate the importance assigned to all observed elements whose spectral index lies below the threshold $\beta'$.
 The impact of incorporating increasing levels of physical detail is summarised by the variations in the resulting CDFs, detailed in Figure~\ref{fig:cdf}.
 Specifically, a shift in the distribution toward lower spectral indices signifies an increased importance assigned to the Galactic centre, whereas a shift toward higher indices represents a greater observational contribution from the Galactic poles.
 We note that, while the CDFs constructed in this work are physically motivated, the region-construction framework is not restricted to this choice and may be generalised to alternative parametric forms, enabling more flexible optimisation of the region definitions.